ROI of the employer brand

 As a result, employer branding is the top priority for German personnel when it comes to recruitment: 43 percent is the top priority in their company.

 LinkedIn wanted to know which aspects make a brand attractive to employees and what discourages brands.

-As "strong" or "weak" employer brands, LinkedIn defines the companies for which the top 3 criteria in each area apply:
+LinkedIn defines companies as "strong" or "weak" employer brands for which the top 3 criteria from the respective area apply:

 Strong employer brands offer the following aspects: